nobleo/nobleo_socketcan_bridge/README.md

 Differences between this package and `ros2_socketcan`

 - No loopback, i.e. CAN frames that are send are not received by the same node
-- No lifecycle management, just launch it
+- No lifecycle management, just run it
 - Less CPU usage

 ## Nodes